 Dispute runs should be raised in a timely manner following rectification of the issue.

 In the event in which an application is raised or notice has been provided to MOSL prior to publication of the relevant settlement report, the application will not be processed until said reports have been published to the wider market, as per the dates outlined within the MOSL calendar and along the guidelines stipulated within the Code Subsidiary Documents (CSDs).

-Unplanned settlement runs must meet a materiality requirement.
+Unplanned settlement runs must meet the materiality requirements set out in the Market Codes.
 Where this is not met, trading parties will need to wait until the next planned settlement run.